bregman-arie/devops-exercises/README.md

 Use the image 'rhel7/rhel' from the registry 'registry.access.redhat.com` to run httpd.
 Befor running it, install the httpd package, update all packages and expose port 80.
 ```

+* What is the difference between ADD and COPY in Dockerfile?

 ## Python